TakuSemba/AudioThief/README.md

 ## AudioRequestKey

 AudioRequestKey defines how you gain AudioFocus.
-That would be 1, 2, 3, or 4.
+That would be Int of 1, 2, 3, or 4.

 |  AudioRequestKey  |  FocusGain  |  Usage  |  Content Type  |
 | :---: | :---: | :---: | :---: |